Chandananitg/Turtle-Crossing-Game/README.md

 # Turtle-Crossing-Game
-Game where the Turtle( the User ) has to cross the road without getting hit by using the arrow keys
+A game where the Turtle (User) has to cross the road without getting hit by using the arrow keys